Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.UnbendableGirder.md

 ___

 ## Author
- : Andrew Hazelden
+Andrew Hazelden

 ## Version
- : v1.0
+1.0

 ## Category
- : Fun
+Fun

 ___

 ## Description
 This Bender3D macro is a re-make of the classic Eyeon Fusion "Unbendable Girder" easter egg.
-In the newly re-implemented version of Bender3D an important Futurama inspired button control and dialog message was added back.___
+In the newly re-implemented version of Bender3D an important Futurama inspired button control and dialog message was added back.

+___

 ## Dependencies

-___

 ## Deploy